 But here’s something about giving birth, especially for the first time: you’re so busy, so distracted, so caught up, that even a paralyzing fear such as public defecation takes a backseat to the task at hand.
 When it was time to push, the only thing on my mind was meeting the baby I’d been nurturing for nine months and dreaming about for years.

 “Give it a go,” the nurse told me.
 “Push through your bottom.”
 My epidural had rendered me sloppy drunk from the waist down, so I wasn’t feeling a thing – but I dutifully followed her directions.
 That’s when I noticed her wiping efficiently downward, then discreetly folding and disposing of, one of the big absorbent pads underneath me.
 And the realization dawned on me: oh my Lord, I must have pooped.

 My nightmare had come true … but only part of it.
 Because there was no laughter.
 There were no expressions of revulsion.
 (And no Jake Ryan lookalikes.)
 Nobody even thought twice about it.
-In fact, I wasn’t completely sure I had pooped until my husband confirmed it.
+In fact, I wasn’t completely sure I had pooped until my husband graciously confirmed it.

 (By the way, we had three more children after that, so he apparently wasn’t all that grossed out either.)

 So take heart, would-be pregnancy poopers.
 It isn’t actually as bad as you envision it’s going to be.
 Believe it or not, it isn’t a big deal!
 Would you prefer not to deliver a log along with your baby?
 Of course.
 But does it matter if you do?
 Absolutely not.
 They really are used to it.
 If they do find it hilarious or revolting, they’re complete pros at the whole “poker face” thing, because nobody bats an eye.
+Or wrinkles a nose.

 And anyway, girl, you’re having a baby; enjoy everything you can about the experience.
 Poop is the last thing you should have to worry about.